Understanding the Mechanisms of Memory

 The significance of memory

-Memory formation is an essential component in our ability to thrive.
 The capacity to acquire, store and recall knowledge of the world through experience and use this knowledge to maximize reward and avoid danger is essential for survival.
 In humans, this ability is fundamental to our sense of self and is in large part what makes us who we are.
 The brain’s memory systems are also vulnerable to diseases, such as such as Alzheimer’s diseases, Schizophrenia, Attention Deficit Disorder, and Stroke, that affect millions of people.
 If we are to adequately treat memory disorders, then we first need to understand the neurobiological processes that underlie memory function.

 Our general Approach

-Our experiments largely involve mice engaging with a virtual worlds.
-We design experiments to capture the neural processes that occur as mice form and recall memories.
+Our experiments largely involve mice engaging with virtual worlds.
+We design experiments to capture the real-time neural processes that occur as mice form and recall memories.
 We use a variety of techniques and methods to identify the specific neurons and circuits that participate in specific memories.
 We then measure and manipulate these neurons and circuits in real-time before, during, and following memory formation and recall.
 The regions of interest we focus on include hippocampal CA1, CA3, and DG, as well as axonal projections from EC, VTA, LC, and Thalamus.

 please feel free to meet our team, learn more about our research, read our publications, and see what is new in the Lab